ek234/bytecoin-banker/README.md

         **Syntax** `validate` alias `v`
     6. **Help** : Shows a list of all the commands.
         **Syntax** `help` alias `h`
-    7. **Check Value of IIIT.Coin** : Current value of 1 IIIT.Coin in $.
+    7. **Check Value of bytecoins** : Current value of 1 bytecoin in $.
         **Syntax**  `check` alias `c`
-    8. **Mine Bitcoin** : Gives you Some Bitcoins if you answer our Question correctly.
+    8. **Mine Bytecoins** : Gives you some bytecoins if you answer our Question correctly.
         **Syntax** `mine` alias `m`
     9. **Transaction History** : Shows last 5 transaction of a user.Takes a valid user id as input.
         **Syntax** `past` alias `p`
-    10. **Unregister** : To delete your ID and Withdraw all the coins from your account.
+    10. **Unregister** : To delete your ID and Withdraw all the bytecoins from your account.
         **Syntax** `unregister` alias `u`
     11. **Exit Programe** : Terminates the programme.
         **Syntax** `exit` alias `e`